 les Mottets – A quick bus ride or an easy valley walk brings us to our trailhead at Notre Dame de la Gorge, a small chapel at the very end of the valley rebuilt in 1699.

 Hiking up along an old Roman road, we continue the TMB tour with a long, steady ascent across two lofty passes, Col de la Croix du Bonhomme and Col du Bonhomme.
-After lunch near the pass, we’ll descend into the Valle de Glaciers, and stay in a popular hiker’s inn along the valley floor, with a charming dining room, many private rooms and new 4-person dorms.
+After lunch near the pass, we’ll descend into the Valle de Glaciers, and take a short taxi ride to our hotel in nearby Bourg St Maurice.

-Courmayeur – Leaving France, a gradual ascent through quiet alp pastures leads to the Col de la Seigne and into Italy.
+Courmayeur – A quick transfer brings us to the trailhead in the Valle des Glaciers.
+Leaving France, a gradual ascent through quiet alp pastures leads to the Col de la Seigne and into Italy.

 Here you’re greeted by an amazing view into the Veny Valley and the Mont Blanc range.
 The Aiguille Noire de Peuterey is particularly impressive from this vantage point, and Mont Blanc itself dominates the view ahead of you.
 Continue down valley and into the medieval village of Courmayeur, with narrow, cobblestoned alleyways and a lively, pedestrian-only core.
 Our luggage will be waiting for us at our 3-star village hotel.